-• The first task was to mount the LDF-5 to the dish roughly where the old receiver was.
-Unfortunately, the arm and the LDF-5 mounting bracket were both a bit too short so the LDF-5 was too close to the dish and too low:

-• So a second arm was bolted on top of the first to raise the LDF-5 and move it a bit further away:

-• Initially, the dish was mounted on a post with a 45° angle, but after field testing it, it was found to be unnecessary and a vertical post will be used next time.
+- The first task was to mount the LDF-5 to the dish roughly where the old receiver was.
+Unfortunately, the arm and the LDF-5 mounting bracket were both a bit too short so the LDF-5 was too close to the dish and too low: - So a second arm was bolted on top of the first to raise the LDF-5 and move it a bit further away: x x - Initially, the dish was mounted on a post with a 45° angle, but after field testing it, it was found to be unnecessary and a vertical post will be used next time.

-• Here's Patrick's setup and the view from the dish.
+- Here's Patrick's setup and the view from the dish.
 The red circle marks the spot where Chris is.
-The log periodic was for VHF communications between Chris and Patrick to perform the adjustments.

-• Here are Patrick's settings:

-• For the second test, Chris switched to a 120° sector antenna ( and the second test, Chris switched to a 120° sector antenna ( and the second test, Chris switched to a 120° sector antenna ( and the second test, Chris switched to a 120° sector antenna ( and the second test, Chris switched to a 120° sector antenna ( and the second test, Chris switched to a 120° sector antenna ( and the second test, Chris switched to a 120° sector antenna ( and the second test, Chris switched to a 120° sector antenna ( and the second test, Chris switched test, Chris s
+The log periodic was for VHF communications between Chris and Patrick to perform the adjustments. - Here are Patrick's settings: - For the first test, Chris used a dish (FIX Me!: add details).
+After adjusting the dish's directions and elevations, the best signal strength received by Patrick was above -60dBm (which is pretty impressive!) with an SNR of over 35dB: - For the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched to a 120° sector antenna (and the second test, Chris switched test, Chris s